cometscome/TightBinding.jl/README.md

 4. plot the band structure of the finite-width system with one surface or boundary.
 5. [09 Feb.
 2019] make surface Hamiltonian from the momentum space Hamiltonian.
 6. [19 Nov.
 2019] get DOS data and energy mesh
+7. [22 Jun.
+2020] construct a supercell model

 There is the sample jupyter notebook.